• Skip to primary navigation

 His lesson rings loud and clear.
 It isn’t that great people don’t experience failure, it’s that they learn the right lessons from it and use that experience to become a greater and better version of themselves.

 To fear failure is to fear change.
-Yet, it is only through constantly changing, improving and fine tuning your knowledge and skill set can you truly achieve the goals you’ve laid out for yourself.
+Yet, it is only through constantly changing, improving and fine-tuning your knowledge and skill set you can truly achieve the goals you’ve laid out for yourself.

 The founder of IBM, Tom Watson captured this sentiment perfectly when he made the famous statement, “If you want to double your success rate, double your failure rate.”